 Low altitude trek

-On this itinerary, we will visit lower mountainous areas of Khumbu district but very different from the famous trek to Everest base camp trail.
+We will visit lower mountainous areas of Khumbu district on this itinerary but very different from the famous trek to Everest base camp trail.
 Our founder, Raj Tamang, visited this region in 2016 to bring some money sent over by our client to help rebuild a village school, fund local women’s initiatives, etc.

 The village is inhabited by Rai ethnic groups who are incredibly humble and hospitable.
 You will get a sense of being in the real Nepalese village.
 The lifestyle in the communities is pretty shielded from the influences of tourism.
 The youths from this region form the backbone of the trekking and expedition industry along the Everest trail.